karinlag/submit_ena/submitreads.md

 ### Creating the necessary files

 In this section, the necessary files and their formats are described.
 Note, these files can contain significantly more information than described here - see the ENA webpages for more information.
 The minimum versions given here were generously contributed by [@martinghunt](https://github.com/martinghunt) and the [Iqbal lab](https://github.com/iqbal-lab-org).
+They are also adjusted so as to resemble the output from the PHE scripts mentioned above.

+If using the PHE submission scripts, you will need to create the following files (see more on the PHE github pages):
+* A comma separated (csv) file containing all the information that you want to submit with your reads.
+The minimum is sample, taxon_id, scientific name and description.
+More information can be added here, see below.
+* An abstract file that describes your study.

+If using the PHE scripts, it is useful to gather these in the directory above the read set.

 #### The study file